al0fayz/lua-cutom-ssl-termination/docker/Readme.md

 # -v to maps volume
 # -d to daemonize (or runing on the backgrounds)

-# comple command by alfa
+# complite command by alfa
 sudo docker run --name openresty -p 80:80 -d openresty/openresty:1.17.8.2-4-alpine-fat
 ```